-Mechanical simulation is used in industrial manufacturing to reduce human effort, energy, and materials.
-Finite element analysis [66] is the most widely used method in mechanical simulations.
+Mechanical simulation is used in industrial manufacturing for the reduction of human effort, energy, and materials.
+Finite element analysis [66] is the most widely method in mechanical simulations.
 To solve a problem, finite element methods partition systems into smaller and simpler parts (finite elements).
 This is achieved by space discretization, usually implemented by a mesh for each object involved.
-The method results in a system of algebraic equations applied to predict the behavior of each element.
+The method results in a system of algebraic equations applied to predict the behaviour of each element.

-Craft simulators exist as digital games and are usually simplified as "play the carpenter" games for mobile devices.
-Woodwork Simulator [67] introduces carpentry tools and their function and accounts for action parameters (e.g., force) and material properties.
+Craft simulators exist as digital games and are usually simplified as "play the carpenter" types of games for mobile devices.
+Woodwork Simulator [67] introduces carpentry tools and their function, but does account for action parameters (e.g. force) and material properties.
 A review of craft simulation in games that includes an assessment of the realism of simulation can be found in [68].

-2.6.
-Training and Design
+2.5.
+Training and design

 Vocational training employs digital asset annotation and workspace simulation.
-The need for visual annotation upon photographic documentation, particularly in handicrafts, is identified in [69].
-Mixed reality (MR) and virtual reality (VR) environments are used to train professionals in manual tasks.
-Human motion is used for workspace design [70].
-Avatars are employed in manual task collaboration [71].
+The need for visual annotation upon photographic documentation particularly in handicrafts is identified in [69].
+Mixed Reality (MR) and Virtual Reality (VR) environments have been used to train professionals in manual tasks.
+Human motion has been used for workspace design [70].
+Avatars have been employed in manual task collaboration [71].
 VR is employed in maintenance training [72].
-Immersive storytelling has also been proposed for training [73].
+Immersive storytelling has been also proposed for training [73].

-Research efforts have focused on introducing innovative design tools to architects [74,75], studying historical design and patterns as a source of inspiration and craft preservation [76-78].
+Research efforts were focused on introducing innovative design tools to architects [74, 75] studying historical design and patterns as a source of inspiration, and craft preservation [76, 77, 78].
 Traditional crafts in informal intergenerational knowledge transmission often have a specific focus on product type and regulated style.
 The industry creates novel design elements and styles, which are applied to multiple products, often drawing inspiration from local tradition.
+Applied Art &

-Applied Art and Design schools stand in the middle offering traditional and novel technique learning.
-The core ideas implicit within the Bauhaus are reimagined, retrofitting them for the modern age and its challenges [79-82].
+Design schools stand in the middle offering traditional and novel technique learning.
+The core ideas implicit within the Bauhaus are reimagined, retrofitting them for the modern age and its challenges [79, 80, 81, 82].

-2.7.
+2.6.
 Sustainability

-Immersivity and storytelling have been employed in CH engagement to create compelling and memorable experiences, including location-based interactive presentations and experiences [83,84].
-Some of the attempts include combining 360° video with storytelling [85], using immersivity to present maritime and underwater heritage [86], employing emotions to enhance narrations on CH subjects [87,88], presenting stories that are part of the intangible heritage of a community [89], and simplifying the design of immersive CH presentations [90].
-In the same context, other research efforts were focused on the development of virtual guides with an emphasis on realism, emotional sensitivity, and meaningful dialogue [91,92].
+Immersivity and storytelling have been employed in CH engagement to create compelling and memorable experiences including location-based interactive presentations and experiences [83, 84].
+Some of the attempts include combining 360° video with storytelling [85], using immersivity to present maritime and underwater heritage [86], employing emotions to enhance narrations on CH subjects [87, 88], presenting stories that are part of the intangible heritage of a community [89], and simplifying the design of immersive CH presentations [90].
+In the same context, other research efforts were focused on the development of virtual guides with an emphasis on realism, emotional sensitivity, and meaningful dialogue [91, 92].

-Existing work on the sustainability of CH collections and sites focused on connecting CH collections in sustainable management [93], empowering CHIs with financial strategies [94], assessing the socio-economic impact of digitization of CH goods and services [95], providing business models for inclusive growth [96,97], creating cultural routes, promoting local and sustainable materials, energy-efficient production, attachment of "green" certificates on products, and reducing training costs, energy, and material footprint using immersive technologies and telepresence tutoring.
+Existing work on the sustainability of CH collections and sites was focused on connecting CH collections in sustainable management [93], empowering CHIs with financial strategies [94], assessing the socio-economic impact of digitization of CH goods and services [95], providing business models for inclusive growth [96, 97], creating cultural routes, promoting local and sustainable materials, energy-efficient production, attachment of "green" certificates on products, and reduce training cost, energy, and material footprint using immersive technologies and telepresence tutoring.